CamDevv/Math-Test-Framework/README.md

-# Advanced-Math-Test
+# Math-Test-Framework

-Welcome to Advanced Math Test.
+Welcome to Math Test Framework.
 This is a very customizable math test core.

 TEACHERS/ADMINS/ETC: You can use this at a school, but you should get an expert to customize this test FOR YOUR SCHOOL.